bamlab/react-native-project-config/packages/eslint-plugin/README.md

 This project is an ESLint plugin that gathers all the rules, plugins and parsers that should be used in any new react-native BAM project.

+The list of rules and configuration details can be found [`here`](https://github.com/bamlab/react-native-project-config/blob/main/packages/eslint-plugin/lib/configs/recommended.js).

 ## Quick Setup

 Install the plugin and its peer dependencies: